jcornaz/beancount-parser/CONTRIBUTING.md

 ### Tests

 This is a test-driven project.
 Every new feature and bug fixes must come with tests.
-If you need help to test your feature or fix, you can ask in a draft PR, and I'll do my best to help you.
+If you need help to write a test, ask me.

 ### API stability

 #### Add stable API

-When writting new code make sure you don't expose any unecessary technical detail:
+When writting new code make sure you don't expose any unecessary technical details:
 * Never expose struct fields!
 * Use `#[non_exhaustive]` for enums and unit structs
 * Be very carefull with public enums.
 In doubt keep them private.